yashika-21/Coffee-Shop-Sales-Analysis/README.md

 4. The top 3 revenue generating categories across stores were Coffee, Tea and Bakery.
 5. Some of the products such as Columbian Medium Roast(Coffee) & Our Old Time Diner Blender(Coffee) were in top 5 most demanded products but they were not in the top 5 revenue generating list.
 This indicates that although we are selling more of them, we are not earning to the potential.
 Through thorough evaluation prices can be revised.
 6. The least selling product was Dark Chocolate from the Packaged Chocolate category as it had least revenue and quantity sold.
 Some of the products in the Loose Tea and Coffee Beans category were also least selling.
-7. Looking at the best seller in each category (Based on Revenue) as follows -
+7. Best seller in each category - Based on Sales Volume (Quantity sold)

    i.
 Bakery - Chocolate Croissant ii.
 Branded - I Need My Bean!
 Latte Cup iii.
 Coffee - Ethiopia iv.
 Coffee Beans - Civet Cat
    v.
 Drinking Chocolate - Sustainably Grown Organic vi.
 Flavours - Sugar Free Vanilla Syrup vii.
 Loose Tea - Morning Sunrise Chai viii.
 Packaged Chocolate - Sustainably Grown Organic ix.
 Tea - Morning Sunrise Chai

+8. Best seller in each category - Based on Revenue
+   i.
+Bakery - Chocolate Croissant ii.
+Branded - I Need My Bean!
+T-shirt iii.
+Coffee - Jamican Coffee River iv.
+Coffee Beans - Civet Cat
+   v.
+Drinking Chocolate - Sustainably Grown Organic vi.
+Flavours - Sugar Free Vanilla Syrup vii.
+Loose Tea - Morning Sunrise Chai viii.
+Packaged Chocolate - Chilli Mayan ix.
+Tea - Morning Sunrise Chai

-8. overall the transactions were more on weekdays as compared to weekends.
+9. The number of transactions were more on weekdays as compared to weekends with Friday being the busiest day.

-11. the peak sales time across stores was 8 am - 10 am.
+10. The Peak sale hours during the day were usually 8 AM - 10 AM.